sergeych/hybrid8/README.md

 # Hybrid8, aka H8

-_Warning_ this gem is a beta at the moment.
-I will be pleased if you try it and help me debug it, but it is not yet production stable.
+_Warning_ this gem is a public beta at the moment - beta testers are welcome!It means, it is not yet production stable - we haven't yet tried.

 This gem was intended to replace therubyracer for many reasons: